Technology advances at too fast a pace for some, but not fast enough for others (shouldn’t we all be in flying cars by now?).

 3. Cybersecurity A Growing Concern

 As the world becomes increasingly digital and remote work becomes more widespread, unfortunately, cybersecurity is becoming an ever-growing concern.

-According to a study by IBM, the cost of data breaches in the United States, which was $3.86 million last year, rose to $4.24 million in 2021 and remote work was a direct contributor to the increase.
+According to a study by IBM, the cost of data breaches in the United States rose to $4.24 million in 2022 and remote work was a direct contributor to the increase.